DonMVB/aws/AWS_Assoc_SAA_C02.md

    - S3 then consolidates those records into log files
    - S3 finally uploads the log files to your secondary monitoring bucket as log objects

+### Secure S3 using Presigned URL's (Updated 12/29/2020)
+- Has permissions to certain S3 objects assigned by the URL creator (not user).
+Does not contain encrypted credentials - rather the presigned URL is associated w/ the object and is a "bearer token".
+Default 15 minute time limit.
+When creating - specify the object key, bucket name, credentials, HTTP method, expiration date and time.
+Several things can be behind a presigned URL: S3 object, EC2 instance w/ Web UI, CloudFront distribution.
+- Need an IAM role for EC2, grant AmazonS3FullAccess, and assign to applicable EC2 instances.
+Launch an Instance and add the role.
+(Don't forget about key pairs.)
+S3 buckets in this case start as 'private'.
+- Usually done w/ scripting language - Python + boto3 for example.
+- Can do this via the comand line.
+You need a EC2 role, add S3FullAccess to the role.
+Launch a t2.micro instance, add the role.
+- Command: `aws s3 presign s3://path/file`.
+By default, this command will presign for 60 seconds.
+To chage, use `--expires-in SECONDS`.
+You will get a long presigned URL, with the file, an ID, an expiratin, and a URL encoded token on the URL line.
+Can copy/paste, and get access.

 ### 1.2.13.
 S3 URL's (9/19/20)

 - An example ARN for an S3 item is: arn:aws:s3:::a45fg94g223cq6 in a given VPC.